erihsu/sv_for_verification_notes/testbench_and_design_connection.md

 * Import Region inside a systemverilog time slot

-slot_n --> Active --> Observed --> Reactive --> Postponed --> slot_(n+1)
+>slot_n --> Active --> Observed --> Reactive --> Postponed --> slot_(n+1)

-If there are more than one event in Observed or Reactive region, they will return back before Active region to finish schedual.
+>If there are more than one event in Observed or Reactive region, they will return back before Active region to finish schedual.

-Active Region: Design events\
+> - Active Region: Design events\
-Observed Region: Assertion\
+> - Observed Region: Assertion\
-Reactive Region: Testbench events\
+> - Reactive Region: Testbench events\
-Postponed Region: sample signal
+> - Postponed Region: sample signal

 # Connection TB and Design by Interface